Chapter 2:

 I yearned to be like him, to achieve what he had.
 But no matter how earnestly I attempted, the distance between us appeared unbridgeable.
 His brilliance shone brightly, while I stayed hidden in the shadows, perpetually falling short.

-"No more apologies!"
-Her exasperation overflowed, and she swept the papers off the table in one swift move.
-"What do you even plan for your future?
-You can't even manage a single thing right!"
+"No more apologies!" she cried with an overflowing exasperation.
+Immidietly afterwards, she swept the crumpled papers off the table in a single, frustrated gesture.
+"What are you even planning for your future?
+You can't seem to manage even the most basic things!"

 "You still have the nerve to talk back?"
 Her hand struck my cheek, a sharp slap that echoed the pain in my heart.
-She stood up and walked away to her room, leaving me behind with the aftermath of my mistakes.
+She stood up and walked away to her room, leaving me alone with the wreckage of our conversation.